 Learn about the Leaders and advisory board members from top universities, the Kauffman Foundation and the National Science Foundation.
 Our authors and co-authors are Dr. Jeffrey Sanchez-Burks, Dr. David Brophy, Thomas Jensen, Dr. Melanie Milovac, and Evgeny Kagan.

-To help build the entrepreneurial community and implement the study, we have launched the Mentoring Leadership and Excellence (MLX) Forum, a Community of Practice.
-MLX will give everyone in the community opportunities to share their ideas to improve high quality entrepreneurial mentoring.
-To become a member of MLX, please access EFN Online and then MLX.
+To help build the entrepreneurial community and implement the study, we have launched the Mentoring Excellence & Leadership (MXL) Forum, a Community of Practice.
+MXL will give everyone in the community opportunities to share their ideas to improve high quality entrepreneurial mentoring.
+To become a member of MXL, please access EFN Online and then MXL.